FIPS 140-2 Overview

 Level 4: Physical security provides an envelope of protection around the cryptographic module.
 Also protects against fluctuations in the production environment.

 FIPS 140-2 was signed on 22nd June 2001.
 The plan is to revise the standard every five years, and the third revision of FIPS 140-3 was announced on 12th January 2005.
 However, the publication of the draft revisions and its approval has not followed the original timeline.
-The final version will hopefully be published and approved sometime this year and then after Derived Test Requirements are published, the standard will become effective soon after and labs will be able to accept FIPS 140-3 validations.
+With the delay to its publication, an ISO standard (ISO/IEC 19790:2012) has been developed based around the draft of FIPS 140-3.

 Here is a link to the NIST website for a copy of the FIPS 140-2 standard: latest copy of FIPS 140-2 (.pdf)

-However, even in the absence of FIPS 140-3, the criteria continue to evolve through additions to the CMVP's implementation guidance and Special Publications.
+However, even in the absence of a successor to FIPS 140-2, the criteria continue to evolve through additions to the CMVP's implementation guidance and Special Publications.
 A number of algorithms were depricated at the end of 2010, and there was also an increase in the minimum key length required for a number of algorithms, for example.
 These changes were announced in SP 800-131 A.

 Our Links page will direct you to more detailed source material at the NIST web-site, and provide you with more background information.